 Lastly, if you really want to succeed with your savings plan, Warlough and Jhayson recommend opening a passbook savings account with no ATM card.
 This will really prevent you from withdrawing money because it’s not as convenient and accessible as an ATM savings account.

 Everyone’s needs and priorities may be different, but financial planning applies to all.
-Celebrate Pride Month in the Philippines and let these tips help you with your financial planning as members of the LGBT movement.
+Let these financial tips from Warlough and Jhayson help you with your LGBTQ financial planning.

 Enjoy your hobbies without going broke.
 Make sure to take an inventory of what’s coming in and out.
 LGBT financial planning may be a bit different, but the goal is the same.
 With that, work hard, spend responsibly, save as much as you can, and invest wisely.